k-datacloud/k-datacloud/README.md

 ## Fun facts
-🙋**About me** : I'm not sure if my biggest is to be a software enginner though.
-Also I don't figure it out what I would like to do in the future so far.
-However since thankfully, I learned programming and I'm interested in engage that, I'd like to try and make sure by doing somethings.
-I'm still on my way
+🙋**About me** : I’m not sure if my ultimate goal is to become a software engineer.
+I also haven’t figured out what I want to do in the future.
+However, I’m thankful to have learned programming, and I’m interested in continuing to explore this field.
+I’d like to try different things and learn along the way.
+I’m still figuring it out!

-🌱 **Language learning** : Since 2024, I started learing English and I get into that 😊.
-However, There are little moment where I can use that language so If There is someone who don't have and language exchange partner or who looking for someone to improve your speking, Let's support each other.
-Feel free to ask and send messages to me!
+🌱 **Language learning** : Since 2024, I have been learning English and enjoying the process 😊.
+However, I rarely have opportunities to use it in real life.
+If you are looking for a language exchange partner or want to improve your speaking skills, let’s support each other!
+Feel free to reach out and send me a message.

 <!--
 **k-datacloud/k-datacloud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.